 About two weeks after your session, we’ll get together for your big reveal and in-person ordering appointment.
 I love this part because there’s nothing more rewarding to me than seeing my clients’ faces as they view the photos of their pet(s) for the first time–and there’s special treats for you and your pet!

 During our appointment, we will narrow down your favorite images together, talk about how you wish to feature them in your home, and finalize those must-have images and products.
-We’ll talk wall art, signature books, small display art, and lastly prints or add-on products.
+We’ll talk wall art, signature books, small display art, and lastly boutique add-on products.
 From there, your custom artwork order goes into production before it is personally delivered by me for you to enjoy for years to come.

 This post is the second in a four-part blog series about your pet photography experience with Bark & Gold Photography.
 Check back soon for part-three that turns the focus toward your big reveal and ordering appointment.